CraigglesO/peer-tracker/README.md

 <div align="center">
 <img src ="https://github.com/CraigglesO/peer-tracker/blob/master/img/tracker.png" /></div>

+#### Ingenuity

-The first of it's kind!
-A smart persistent Bittorent tracker.
+**The first of it's kind!
+A smart persistent Bittorent tracker.**

+If one server crashes, the system will not fail.

+Nginx will handle distributing the load.

 Using a Redis server, memory will be stored intermittently to ensure speed and efficiency over memory, as some loss in peers is ok.